PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 ## Plot

 ### Description
-- Front door appears shut from a distance > Was left slightly ajar
+- Front door appears shut from a distance > was left slightly ajar
  - Turned over furniture, scattered alchemical equipment, general signs of leaving in a hurry.
  - Bloody dead bodies > corpses are dressed in dirty clothes wearing cloth mouth coverings > hands covered with Dreamlily dust.
  - Office room in back > nice wood chair & desk > see clues
 ### Clues

+**Office**
+- Desk > Note, book, cup of warm tea
-- Note on desk in back: *"We have a mole.
+	- **Note.** *"We have a mole.
 Red Cloak Battalion raid today.
 Kill the Filth, burn the Den.
 Meet at O's Whip.
 Take the artificer with you.
 Halak's orders."*
-- [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
+	- **Book.** [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
+	- **Cup of tea.** Luke warm, half empty
+- Chair >
-- Flashing crystal wrapped with a magical conduit on desk next to note.
-Wires lead to various structures in the warehouse
+- Machine bolted to wall next to desk > flashing crystal bolted magical conduit -> Wires lead to various structures in the warehouse
 		- Bomb timer: bomb flashes faster and increases in pitch as it gets closer to detonating.
 		- Top of round 4: Skill challenge to escape the collapsed warehouse & Red cloak Battalion.

 ## Roster
 Warehouse is empty of live personnel.
 Corpses of drug slaves (Filth) littered throughout warehouse, executed.